 - 2 cloves garlic

-- 2 cups fresh basil leaves, tightly packed
+- 2 cups tightly packed fresh basil leaves

-- ½ cup parmesan cheese, grated or shredded
+- ½ cup shredded parmesan cheese

 - 1 pound gnocchi (fresh, frozen, or dried gnocchi)

-- Bring a large pot of salted water to a boil over medium high heat.
+- Bring a large pot of heavily salted water to a boil over medium high heat.
 Keep the water at a boil until you’re ready to cook the gnocchi.

 - Store any leftovers in an airtight container in the fridge for up to three days.